mjaspard/pick_app/README.md

 3. Functionality

--	The application will use all the available datas to draw ellipse, profile, 3d images, simulated amplitude and the plot of picking results.
+-	The application will use all the available data to draw ellipses, profile, 3d images, simulated amplitude and the plot of picking results.
 -	You can also Open/Close each figure with Menubar --> View
--	You can Enable/Disable the automatic update for each figure (excepted SAR amplitude and profile) if you want to focus on specific figure with higher reactivity.
+-	You can Enable/Disable the automatic update for each figure (excepted SAR amplitude and profile) if you want to focus on a specific figure with higher reactivity.
 -	The update button turns to blue as soon as a change is available.
 -	SAR View image and crater profile can be modified manually to change ellipse/crater shape.
 -	3d images, simulated amplitude and the plot of picking results cannot be modified directly and are calculated from ellipse and profile.